 There are no student registration fees.

-No. Student details are not published or publically available.
+No. Student details are not published or publicly available.

 AHPRA asks education providers to supply students’ email addresses to enable ongoing communication.
 AHPRA may use email to communicate with students about administrative matters.
 National Boards may use email to communicate about matters relating to their profession, including newsletters.